Instructions for electronic marketing authorisation submissions

 DVDs and CD-ROMs must be labelled according to the EU guideline.
 The file format and its version must also be indicated.

-The DVD or CD-ROM shall be accompanied by a paper copy of the cover letter, application form and proof of payment.
+The DVD or CD-ROM shall be accompanied by a paper copy of the cover letter anf application form.
 The cover letter and the application form do not have to be the original ones.
-If this is the first electronic application for the marketing authorisation, the application materials must contain a notification of transfer to the electronic application procedure (confirmation of initiating the electronic submission procedure).

 The electronic application form (eAF)